M8tth3/LabNotebook/_posts/2023-8-31-week2Ticket.md

 - To integrate a scrum board to make it easier to create plans
 - Further personalizing our hacks
 - Making something that is personally useful(e.g. list of polyatomic ions for chemistry)

+# Live Review Prep

+- What we did
+- Hacks we had
+- Errors
+- How to actually run jupyter code on website?